 3.1Institutional Typologies and Community Engagement in PLFs across River Systems

 A total of 53 Public Land Forest (PLF) groups were identified across 10 of the 26 targeted river systems, representing a spectrum of community-based management models with varying degrees of formal recognition.
-These include 4 formally registered Community Forest User Groups (CFUGs), 35 agroforestry groups under local governments (Plaices), and 14 informal riverbed plantation groups.
-The distribution, with the highest concentration in the Lakhandehi River system, reflects both the availability of public land and the strength of community engagement in restoration practices.
+These include four formally registered Community Forest User Groups (CFUGs), 35 agroforestry groups under local governments (plaices), and 14 informal riverbed plantation groups.
+The distribution, with the highest concentration in the Lakhandehi River system, reflects both the availability of public land and strength of community engagement in restoration practices.
 Each group typology demonstrates distinct institutional dynamics: CFUGs operate under structured legal frameworks with secure tenure and benefit-sharing mechanisms; agroforestry groups manage diverse plantations under decentralized, locally responsive systems; and informal riverbed groups, despite lacking formal status, contribute significantly to ecological restoration through grassroots mobilization.
-The spatial pattern of PLFs corresponds closely with biophysical factors—particularly in midstream and downstream areas prone to sedimentation—and institutional readiness.
+The spatial pattern of PLFs corresponds closely with biophysical factors, particularly in midstream and downstream areas that are prone to sedimentationand institutional readiness.
 These findings underscore the potential for scaling PLF-based restoration by enhancing tenure security, formalizing community roles, and strengthening institutional support to achieve broader climate resilience and sustainable land use outcomes.

 3.2 Demographic Profile of PLF Beneficiaries

-Demographic data from 18 river systems with active Public Land Forests (PLFs) reveal 86,775 households and 394,096 individuals—comprising 190,947 males and 207,155 females—indicating a slightly higher female representation.
-On average, each river system supports around 4,821 households and 21,894 people.
-Although some data duplication may exist due to overlapping ward boundaries, the dataset offers a strong snapshot of the communities directly engaged in or affected by PLF interventions.
-The scale of human dependence on these restored landscapes highlights the dual ecological and socio-economic importance of PLFs.
-Beyond ecosystem resilience, PLFs function as platforms for inclusive livelihood development.
-These demographic insights reinforce the need for participatory governance, equitable benefit-sharing, and gender-sensitive planning to ensure restoration efforts enhance well-being and adaptive capacity—particularly among marginalized and vulnerable groups.
+Demographic data from 18 river systems with active Public Land Forests (PLFs) revealed 86,775 households and 394,096 individuals, comprising 190,947 males and 207,155 females, indicating a slightly higher female representation.
+On an average, each river system supports approximately 4,821 households and 21,894 people.
+Although some data duplication may exist owing to overlapping ward boundaries, the dataset offers a strong snapshot of the communities directly engaged in or affected by PLF interventions.
+The scale of human dependence on these restored landscapes highlights the dual ecological and socioeconomic importance of the PLFs.
+Beyond ecosystem resilience, PLFs function as platforms for the development of inclusive livelihoods.
+These demographic insights reinforce the need for participatory governance, equitable benefit-sharing, and gender-sensitive planning to ensure that restoration efforts enhance well-being and adaptive capacity, particularly among marginalized and vulnerable groups.

 Distribution of PLF and PLF groups

-A total of 83 Public Land Forests (PLFs) were identified across 26 river systems, reflecting significant community-led restoration efforts in the Churia-Terai landscape.
-Spatial analysis shows the highest concentration in the Lakhandehi River system (15 sites), followed by KhandoKhola, Balan Nadi, and BiringKhola.
-In contrast, only one PLF was found in river systems such as MechiNadi, BihulKhola, TanwaKhola, and ChadahaKhola, indicating limited intervention in those areas.
-The total area under PLFs—including lands encroached, municipally managed, or restored through Divisional Forest Offices (DFOs) and the Chure program—covers 3,244.1 hectares, with site sizes ranging from 0.5 to 764 hectares.
-Notably, eight river systems (e.g.,Bihul, Gideri, Sunkoshi, Bataha, Thakurkhola, Tanwakhola South, Kokraha, and Patnali) lack sizeable PLF coverage, revealing gaps in restoration outreach.
-These findings underscore both the scale of current PLF implementation and the geographic disparities that call for strategic expansion and targeted investment in underrepresented areas.
+A total of 83 Public Land Forests (PLFs) were identified across the 26 river systems, reflecting significant community-led restoration efforts in the Churia-Terai landscape.
+The spatial analysis showed the highest concentration in the Lakhandehi River system (15 sites), followed by KhandoKhola, Balan Nadi, and BiringKhola.
+In contrast, only one PLF was found in river systems, such as MechiNadi, BihulKhola, TanwaKhola, and ChadahaKhola, indicating limited intervention in those areas.
+The total area under PLFs, including lands encroached, municipally managed, or restored through Divisional Forest Offices (DFOs) and the Chure program—covers 3,244.1 hectares, with site sizes ranging from 0.5 to 764 hectares.
+Notably, eight river systems (Bihul, Gideri, Sunkoshi, Bataha, Thakurkhola, Tanwakhola South, Kokraha, and Patnali) lack sizeable PLF coverage, revealing gaps in the restoration outreach.
+These findings underscore both the scale of current PLF implementation and geographic disparities that call for strategic expansion and targeted investment in underrepresented areas.

 Figure 3.
 Distribution of PLFs in River System